 Fannie Mae, in any of its capacities with respect to the Notes or the Reference Obligations, are not obligated to consider the interests of the Noteholders in taking or refraining from taking any action.
 Such action may include revising provisions of the Servicing Guide to provide for alternative modification programs or to provide less or more stringent servicing requirements.
-See "- Risks Relating to the Notes Being Linked to the Reference Obligations - Servicers May Not Follow the Requirements of Fannie Mae's Servicing Guide, Fannie Mae does not differentiate between Reference Obligations and mortgage loans that are not in the Reference Pool.
+See "- Risks Relating to the Notes Being Linked to the Reference Obligations - Servicers May Not Follow the Requirements of Fannie Mae's Servicing Guide and Servicing Standards May Change Periodically" above.
+In implementing new provisions in the Servicing Guide, Fannie Mae does not differentiate between Reference Obligations and mortgage loans that are not in the Reference Pool.
 In addition, in connection with its role as Trustor and Administrator of the Issuer and holder of the Ownership Certificate, Fannie Mae will be acting solely for its own benefit and not as agent or fiduciary on behalf of investors in the Notes.
 Also, there is no independent third party engaged with respect to the Notes to monitor and supervise its activities as Trustor of the Issuer and holder of the Ownership Certificate.